Analysis of a Mass spring system with damping

 For a small damping, the amplitude hardly decreases as function of time.
 According to the plots, the period time is 2.52-1.26=1.26 sec.
 Resonance frequency is calculated at √25=5 rad/sec =5/(2π)= 0.7957Hz which is a period time of 1.2566 sec (rounded 1.26 sec).
 The result turns out to be correct.

-Finally, an example with step function F(t) = 100 N. Mass m= 1 kg, damping 6Nm/s and stiffness again 25 N/m initial conditions x(0) and dx(0)/dt are now 0.
-The mass has some overshoot (about 10 %) and ends at a value of 4 m.
+Finally, an example with step function F(t) = 100 N. Mass m= 1 kg, damping 6Nm/s and stiffness again 25 N/m initial conditions x(0) and dx(0)/dt equals 0.
+The mass position has some overshoot (about 10 %) and ends at a value of 4 m.
 This value equals F/k=100/25=4 m which is the steady state situation (no speed and acceleration).

 Step response of a mass spring system with subcritical damping and overshoot